biojs/biojs/readme.txt

-More information about BioJS is available in http://code.google.com/p/biojs/
+More information about BioJS is available in http://biojs.github.io/biojs/

+A BioJS registry to try components is available in http://www.ebi.ac.uk/Tools/biojs/registry/

-To quickly build the registry web application execute the following commands:
+To quickly build the registry web application from this code, execute the command below.

-   mvn clean compile
-   mvn jsdoctk:jsdoc

 The web application will be made available in "target/registry".

-For more information please the following tutorial "Install the repository in the local machine".
+   mvn clean compile jsdoctk:jsdoc